-At one point in the Poor Traveler’s Bicol trip, we dropped by the Church of Nuestra Señora de la Porteria (Our Lady of the Gate, more commonly knows as Daraga Church.
-This awesome 18th century baroque structure stands on top of a hill, overlooking the sea and the majestic Mayon Volcano.
+The Church of Nuestra Señora de la Porteria (Our Lady of the Gate, more commonly knows as Daraga Church) is an 18th century baroque structure, overlooking the sea and the majestic Mayon Volcano.
 The National Historical Institute declared this site a National Cultural Treasure on October 29th, 2007.

 Church of Our Lady of the Gate?
 I’m sure you’re wondering why “the Gate.”
 You can trace its roots to the 18th century when a Franciscan lay brother, Fray Luis de San Jose, worked as a porter and gardener at a convent in Avila Spain.
 It’s said that the Virgin Mary saved his life during a flood.
 He had a drawn image of the Holy Mother and displayed it at the convent’s lobby.
 Many venerated this image since.
 Today, the convent’s reception area is called the “Spanish porteria.”
 The picture is called Nuestra Señora de la Porteria.
 When the Daraga Church was constructed, the Franciscan friars decided to name it after this image.

 Daragaparish.tripod.com says this about the church: As mythical as the tale that the Daraga church was built by young maidens or Daraga is the common belief that it was built after and on account of the eruption of Mayon Volcano that buried the town of Cagsawa in 1814.
 The historical truth is that it began to be built more than 40 years earlier, in 1773 to be exact.